the1lab/1lab/src/Cat/Instances/Discrete.lagda.md

 Disc A A-grpd .idl _ = ∙-idr _
 Disc A A-grpd .assoc _ _ _ = sym (∙-assoc _ _ _)

--- Disc' : Set ℓ → Precategory ℓ ℓ
--- Disc' A = Disc ∣ A ∣ h where abstract
---   h : is-groupoid ∣ A ∣
---   h = is-hlevel-suc 2 (A .is-tr)

 Disc! : {T : Type ℓ} ⦃ u : Underlying T ⦄ (A : T) {@(tactic hlevel-tactic-worker) is-grpd : is-groupoid ⌞ A ⌟} → Precategory (u .Underlying.ℓ-underlying) (u .Underlying.ℓ-underlying)
 Disc!
 A {is-grpd} = Disc ⌞ A ⌟ is-grpd
-  -- where abstract
-    -- h : is-groupoid ⌞ A ⌟
-    -- h = is-grpd
 ```

 We can lift any function between the underlying types to a functor